cem3394/weight-of-evidence/slides.md

 ---

-It starts out as fairly unlikely that a woman has breast cancer - our credibility level is at -20 decibels.
+It starts out as fairly unlikely that a woman has breast cancer - our credibility level is at -20 decibans.
 <br>
 <br>
-Then three test results come in, corresponding to 9, 13, and 5 decibels of evidence.
+Then three test results come in, corresponding to 9, 13, and 5 decibans of evidence.
 <br>
 <br>
-This raises the credibility level by a total of 27 decibels, meaning that the prior credibility of -20 decibels goes to a posterior credibility of 7 decibels.
+This raises the credibility level by a total of 27 decibans, meaning that the prior credibility of -20 decibans goes to a posterior credibility of 7 decibans.
 <br>
 <br>
 So the odds go from 1:99 to 5:1, and the probability goes from 1% to around 83%.